 Figure 7.1: Semantic Segmentation.
 In semantic segmentation, the goal is to assign a semantic class label to each pixel in the image.
-Example from the Cityscapes dataset by Cordts et al. [133].
+Example from the Cityscapes dataset by Cordts et al. [134].
+Figure courtesy of www.cityscapes-dataset.com.

 CRF models which model pairwise potentials between all pairs of pixels in the image.
-While previous methods using fully connected CRFs [534, 223, 352] could only be applied to smaller image regions due to the computational and memory complexity of these algorithms, [358] allows deploying fully connected CRF models at pixel-level.
-Figure 7.2 illustrates the results of [358] and compares them to pixel-wise classification and inference over superpixels [352].
+While previous methods using fully connected CRFs [542, 227, 359] could only be applied to smaller image regions due to the computational and memory complexity of these algorithms, [365] allows deploying fully connected CRF models at pixel-level.
+Figure 7.2 illustrates the results of [365] and compares them to pixel-wise classification and inference over superpixels [359].

-An alternative to inference in graphical models for the task of semantic segmentation is presented by Munoz et al. [479].
+An alternative to inference in graphical models for the task of semantic segmentation is presented by Munoz et al. [487].
 They train a sequence of inference models in a hierarchical procedure that captures context over larger image regions.
 This allows them to bypass the difficulties of training structured prediction models when exact inference is intractable and yields a very efficient and accurate scene labeling algorithm.

-While most previous approaches rely on very simple features such as color, edge and texture information, Shotton et al. [612] observed that more powerful features have the potential to significantly boost performance.
+While most previous approaches rely on very simple features such as color, edge and texture information, Shotton et al. [623] observed that more powerful features have the potential to significantly boost performance.
 They propose an approach based on a novel feature type called texture-layout filter that exploits the textural appearance of objects, its layout as well as textural context.
 They combine texture-layout filters with lower-level image features in a CRF to obtain pixel-level segmentations.